bigsk1/gpu-monitor/README.md

 5. **I don't like the alert sound**
     - Replace the .mp3 in the `sounds` folder and name it alert.mp3
-    - Getting double sounds from notifications disable one of them
+    - Getting double sounds from notifications, disable windows notifications or disable it in ui.

 ## License